amiralies/reslox/README.md

 ## Notes

-It passed the entire jlox test suite
+It passes the entire jlox test suite.

-The code is a balance between idiomatic rescript and the book's code examples
+The code is a balance between idiomatic rescript and the book's code examples.

-There's no resolver since the environment is implemented (mostly) with immutable data structures but tehre'a an static resolver which detects errors like using `this` at top level
+There's no resolver since the environment is implemented (mostly) using immutable data structures but there's an static analyzer which detects errors like using `this` at top level.